 The financial statements of the Organization report information about the Organization using accounting methods similar to those used by private sector companies.
-These statements offer short-term and long-term financial information about its activities.
+The following statements offer short-term and long-term financial information about its activities:

-- The Statements of Net Position include all of the Organization's assets and liabilities for the year ended June 30, 2018, and provide information about the nature and amounts of investments in resources (assets) and the obligation to the Organization's creditors (liabilities).
-They also provide the basis for computing rates of return, evaluating the capital structure, and assessing the liquidity and financial flexibility of the Organization. - The Statements of Revenues, Expenses, and Changes in Net Position account for all of the Organization's revenues and expenses for the year ended June 30, 2018.
-These statements reflect the results of the Organization's operations over the years identified and can be used to determine the Organization's credit worthiness and its ability to successfully recover all its costs through service fees and other charges. - The Statements of Cash Flows are required to provide information about the Organization's cash receipts and cash payments during the year ended June 30, 2018.
-These statements report cash receipts, cash payments, and net changes in cash resulting from operations, investing and financing activities; and provide answers to the questions of where cash came from, what cash was used for and what the changes in cash were for the reporting periods covered.
+- The Statement of Net Position includes all of the Organization's assets and liabilities for the year ended June 30, 2019, and provides information about the nature and amounts of investments in resources (assets) and the obligation to the Organization's creditors (liabilities).
+It also provides the basis for computing rates of return, evaluating the capital structure, and assessing the liquidity and financial flexibility of the Organization. - The Statement of Revenues, Expenses, and Changes in Net Position accounts for all of the Organization's revenues and expenses for the year ended June 30, 2019.
+This statement reflects the results of the Organization's operations over the year and can be used to determine the Organization's creditworthiness and its ability to successfully recover all its costs through service fees and other charges. - The Statement of Cash Flows is required to provide information about the Organization's cash receipts and cash payments during the year ended June 30, 2019.
+This statement reports cash receipts, cash payments, and net changes in cash resulting from operations, investing and financing activities and provides answers to the questions of where cash came from, what cash was used for and what the changes in cash were for the reporting period covered.